Nikolaj Velimirović: Nationalism of Saint Sava

 In 1935, Nikolaj held a speech on the "nationalism of Saint Sava", in which he analyzed the writings of Saint Sava.
 Saint-savian nationalism is a theological and political term that St. Nikolaj uses to describe Serbian Orthodox Christian nationalism.
-It blended anti-liberalism, anti-materialism, anti-secularism, anti-Catholicism and Anti-Islam.
+It blended anti-liberalism, anti-materialism, anti-secularism, anti-Catholicism and anti-Islam.
 According to Velimirović, it includes the national church, where the base of nationalism lies, national dynasty, national state, national education, national culture and national defense.

-In his speech, Velimirović theorized that the nationalism of Saint Sava was against racism and hatred, saying that:

-"Those of you who fought in the First World War, you can give personal testimony of a rare sight, how our soldiers behaved towards soldiers from Africa and Asia, towards people of black and yellow race, whom the Europeans brought to the battlefield from their colonies.
-While the Europeans themselves were estranged from their subjects, blacks and yellow-skinned people, not wanting to eat or drink with them or stay under the same tents, until then our soldiers made friends with them, ate and drank, visited them when they were sick, helped them when they were in trouble, at their celebrations congratulated and feasted, talking to them with fingers and hands.
-Serbs looked at blacks as people and treated them as people.
-Therefore, there can be no justified objection to Saint-savian nationalism, that it is narrow and exclusive."